 5) Finish with another pinch of fine salt.

-6) Gently roll the cabbage leaf, starting from the wide and green part and ending at the backbone, bringing the two lateral ends of the leaf inward as we roll it up, finally placing it in the baking pan with the seam side down.
+6) Gently roll the cabbage leaf, starting from the wide green part and reaching the back, bringing the two lateral ends of the leaf inward as you roll it, finally placing it in the pan with the closure facing down.

 Continue until all the cabbage leaves are stuffed and placed in the pan..
-You will most likely have leftover ingredients that you can use to prepare the seasoning for a first course.
+You will likely have leftover ingredients that you can use to prepare a sauce for a first course.

-Preheat the oven to 400°F and place the baking pan with the rolls at mid-height, over which we will sprinkle another pinch of fine salt and a drizzle of extra virgin olive oil.
+Preheat the oven to 392°F and, at medium height, place the pan with the rolls, on which we will have sprinkled another pinch of fine salt and a drizzle of extra virgin olive oil.
 Cook them for about 20-25 minutes at most.
-The cooking times are based on my gas oven, with heat coming only from below in static mode.
+The cooking times are calibrated on my gas oven, with heat coming only from below in static mode.

 The extra idea.
-We can replace the stockfish with cod; in this case, no salt should be used.
-The procedure remains identical, but some advice on cooking is necessary; if the cod pieces are at least two fingers thick, the passive cooking times will be about 25 minutes, whereas if they are one finger thick, the passive cooking times are similar to those indicated for the stockfish.
+We can replace the stockfish with cod; in this case, we will not need to use salt.
+The process remains the same but requires some advice on cooking; if the cod pieces are at least two fingers thick, the passive cooking times will be about 25 minutes, whereas if they are one finger thick, the passive cooking times are similar to those indicated for stockfish.

 Bon appetit